 Carpal hyperextension is typically diagnosed following a multimodal evaluation process.
 Firstly your dog will be examined to ascertain the nature of the disease.
 Following this, your dog will most likely be admitted to the hospital to allow radiographs of the affected joints under sedation or general anesthesia.
 With this particular disease, we perform a series of specific radiographs called ‘stressed views’.
 This entails taking a radiograph of your dog’s carpus in the position that truly reflects the extent of the hyperextension i.e. mimicking a fully weight-bearing position.
 This helps the orthopedic clinician assess which ligamentous structures are damaged and facilitate the overall decision-making process as to what treatment is best for your dog.

-Your dog will receive one-to-one care throughout their imaging process by one of our registered technicians, who are all highly trained and experienced in anesthesia and sedation.
+Your dog will receive one-to-one care throughout the imaging process by one of our registered technicians, who are all highly trained and experienced in anesthesia and sedation.
 Following clinical examination and diagnostic imaging, we will be able to advise on the most appropriate course of treatment for your dog, be it conservative (non-surgical) management or surgical management.

-Physical examination can give us a good idea of the nature of the problem.
+A physical examination can give us a good idea of the nature of the problem.
 We may perform special stressed radiographic tests to help us assess which ligamentous structures are damaged.
 In animals where broken bones are suspected but are not seen on the plain radiographs, we may refer your pet for CT or MRI examination.

 What are the usual treatment options?

-The most appropriate treatment for a carpal hyperextension depends on the underlying cause.
+The most appropriate treatment for carpal hyperextension depends on the underlying cause.
 Conservative management including supportive splints or bandages and physiotherapy can be an option for some animals with developmental hyperextension or animals with low-grade sprain injuries.
 Recently, customized carpal supports have been developed that may allow daily use and may be easily put on and taken off without causing pressure sores due to prolonged application.

 Should your dog’s hyperextension injury be the result of a fracture, surgery will be required to stabilize the fracture and in turn provide overall joint support.
 Depending on the extent of your dog’s injuries, the carpus may also require complete or partial fusion.